sonv/Teaching-Public/Fulbright/MATH102/README.md

 lastmod: '2022-08-25'

-This is the repository hosting some of the materials relating to the coding part of the course Introduction to Data Analysis, taught by SV at Fulbright University Vietnam.
+This is the repository hosting some of the materials relating to the coding part of the course Ideas of Mathematics, taught by SV at Fulbright University Vietnam.

 ---
 ## Key info